impossibledreams/android-language-settings-app/README.md

 This application only switches the language for the keyboard.
 If you want to switch the language of the user interface, here is a handy program [http://forum.xda-developers.com/showthread.php?t=1404966] available at XDA developers (we take no responsibility for it)

 ** As of October 27th, 2012, the latest Kindle Fire (second generation) update has wiped out almost all the languages.
-Currently, there is no way to re-enable additional languages other than the stock six languages without rooting.
-Details can be found (on my blog)[http://www.shaftek.org/blog/2012/11/08/switching-languages-on-the-2nd-gen-kindle-fire-fire-hd/]  **
+Details can be found here: [https://github.com/shaftekbiz/android-language-settings-app/issues/4]  **

 Instructions for the Second Generation Kindle, all models
 -----------------------------------------------------------